Frequently Asked Questions

 A "proof-of-purchase" is another name for Universal Product Code, a bar code (you see them on the package of just about every product you purchase) used for scanning by the check-out person.

 Yes.
 Thomas’ makes a Light Multi Grain English Muffin.

 First, use your hands.
 Find a crease on the side and pull the muffin apart.
 If you prefer, you can use your fork.
 Just poke a hole in three sides of the muffin with a fork and pull apart.
 Do not use a knife.
 This cuts away the delicious "Nooks & Crannies" texture.
 Place each side of the English muffin in separate toaster slots to toast all sides evenly.
-See our How To page for further detail.

 The expression Original "Nooks and Crannies" is used primarily to call the consumer’s attention to the open grain and texture that is a unique characteristic of Thomas'® English Muffins.
 Thomas’ originated "Nooks & Crannies," with a secret formula and unique process to create a product no one else can duplicate.
 Original "Nooks & Crannies" is a registered trademark of Bimbo Bakeries USA.